Thank you, everybody, for sticking around here and listening to the Rush Limbaugh Show.

 So go to Red State.

-Uh you can check it out.
+You can check it out.

-An alligator has killed a twenty eight-year-old man.
+An alligator has killed a 28-year-old man.

-He died during a late night swim at a Southeast Texas marina.
+He died during a late-night swim at a Southeast Texas marina.

 He decided to swim in a bayou.

-There were signs saying don't swim.
+There were signs saying don't swim, but he decided to do it.

-Clearly he thought he was entitled to do it.
+Clearly, he thought he was entitled to do it.

-And he didn't think that there were going to be any alligators out there to stop him because it it was his right to get in there.
+And he didn't think that there were going to be any alligators out there to stop him because it was his right to get in there.

 A 28-year-old.

-I I'm assuming alcohol was involved.
+I'm assuming alcohol was involved.

-I'm guessing there was alcohol involved and well the the gator got him.
+I'm guessing there was alcohol involved.

 My goodness.